 The tenth chapter of Genesis is a genealogical record of Noah’s descendants.
 But it is really much more than a simple family tree.
 While it does include individuals, its primary purpose is to describe the historical relationships among the nations that derived from the sons of Noah.

 The Descendants of Japheth

 There are fourteen names listed here.
-Seven of them are sons of Japheth and then seven more who were his grandchildren.
+Seven of them are sons of Japheth, and then seven more were his grandchildren.
 None of these nations play much of a part in Israel’s story.
 But there are a number of them that are mentioned by the prophets as future antagonists of Israel.
-Gomer, Magog, Tubal, Meshek, as well as two of Ham’s sons, Cush and Put, are mentioned in Ezekiel 38.
-Ezekiel prophecies that in a future time these will gather their armies together to come against Israel.
+Gomer, Magog, Tubal, and Meshek, as well as two of Ham’s sons, Cush and Put, are mentioned in Ezekiel 38.
+Ezekiel prophecies that in a future time, these will gather their armies together to come against Israel.

 The Descendants of Ham

 Ham has four sons listed, with three of them having sons of their own listed.
 What is interesting here is that Ham’s descendants include the primary foes of Israel.
 The exception to that would be those that have a close relationship with Israel: Edom, Moab, and Ammon.
 Ham is portrayed as the villain in the previous account.
 And here, his descendants carry on that tradition.